 Look into their background and how much experience they have with bitcoin and blockchain.
 Don’t be fooled by flashy websites and pamphlets that may deceive anybody.
 Instead, go above and above to locate verifiable proof that they are who they claim to be.

 It’s a significant red flag if it’s almost hard to detect their presence or existence on crypto-related topics.
-There have been reports of celebrities encouraging followers to invest in ICOs that were later shown to be frauds.
+There are more things to know about an ICO.
+Certain reports of celebrities encouraging followers to invest in ICOs were later shown to be frauds.